Did you know that there’s a multi-billion dollar market for cracked iPhone repairs?

 Why bother dealing with these potential repair problems when you can get the same value for trading a broken device directly?
 This simple mindset shift can save consumers time and put more money in their pockets.
 But for carriers, the objective is to make this value proposition as clear as possible to drive more interest in trade-in programs.

-If you want to learn more about setting up a trade-in program for success ahead of the 10th anniversary iPhone, download our free white paper, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+If you want to learn more about setting up a trade-in program for success ahead of the 10th anniversary iPhone, download our free white paper, 16 Steps to Optimize Your Mobile Trade-in Program.

 Related articles selected for you: